DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

-Second, Theorem~\ref{thm:unobservable} proves that communication is unobservable as long as participants are awaiting both conversation and cover messages. \name enforces this requirement by construction.
-Immediately after answering a query (see \reply, Protocol~\ref{prot:reply}), the owner starts a \phrecvproc to listen for messages from the querier.
+Second, \name protects the identity of participants in a conversation from non-participants.
+Theorem~\ref{thm:unobservable} proves that communication is unobservable, as long as participants are awaiting both conversation and cover messages. \name enforces the conditions by construction.
+Immediately after answering a query (see \reply, Protocol~\ref{prot:reply}), the owner starts \phrecvproc to listen for messages from the querier.
 Similarly, the querier starts to listen for conversation messages from the owner right after sending him a conversation message (see \contact, Protocol~\ref{prot:contact}).
-Moreover, ``cover keys'' and ``receiving cover messages'' in the \phcover protocol ensures that all journalists broadcast their cover keys and start \phrecvproc after receiving a new cover key.
-Therefore, \name satisfies the requirements on the communication systems in Theorem~\ref{thm:unobservable} and thus provides unobservability.
+Moreover, the ``cover keys'' and ``receiving cover messages'' processes in the \phcover protocol ensure that all journalists broadcast their cover keys and start \phrecvproc after receiving a new cover key.
+Therefore, \name satisfies the requirements on the communication systems in Theorem~\ref{thm:unobservable}.
+As a result, non-participants cannot detect whether users communicate.
+Thus, protecting the identity of participants as required.

-Finally, \name aims to hide the identity of journalists from their counterparts in a conversation.
-Theorem~\ref{thm:anonymity} shows that the communication system does not reveal the identity of journalists at the network layer. \name also ensures protection at the cryptographic layer.
-Queries are unlinkable because queriers use an ephemeral public key $\jourPK_q$, and document owners are pseudonymous (identified by their public key $\jourPK_O$).
+Third, \name aims to hide the identity of journalists from their counterparts in a conversation.
+Theorem~\ref{thm:anonymity} shows that the communication system does not reveal the identity of journalists at the network layer. \name also ensures protection at the cryptographic layer: as we argued above, queries are unlinkable.
 However, \name cannot provide unconditional protection for conversations.
-Queriers or document owner could identify themselves as part of the conversation.
+Queriers or document owners could identify themselves as part of the conversation.
 Moreover, by their very nature, messages in a conversation are linkable.
-Finally, as we discuss below, insiders can use extra information to identify communication partners.
+Also, as we discuss below, insiders can use extra information to identify communication partners.

-\para{Protecting document collections} \emph{Any} functional search system inherently reveals information about the documents that it makes available for search: To be useful it must return at least one bit of information.
+\para{Protecting Document Collections} \emph{Any} functional search system inherently reveals information about the documents that it makes available for search: To be useful it must return at least one bit of information.
 An attacker can learn more information by making additional queries.
 We show that \name provides comparable document owner’s privacy to that of ideal theoretical search systems.
 We use as a security metric the number of queries an attacker has to make to achieve each of the following goals: